Sassy Koonz Official Accounts

 When the scammers first came onto scene, their websites were very unprofessional.
 It was easy to spot a scammer.
 Things are changing now, and they’re improving their presentation.
 Be sure you know exactly who you’re dealing with when it comes to buying a Maine Coon kitten.
 Protect yourself!

-A common trait that scammers have is making you feel like you have to decide on a kitten and reserve it right away.
+Scammers often make you feel like you must decide on a kitten immediately.
+They push you to reserve it right away.
 They will say that other people are interested and the kitten may not be available tomorrow.
 This drives people to make hasty decisions and send deposits.

 Sassy Koonz will never pressure you into reserving a kitten.
-You’ll have plenty of time to watch the kittens develop on our website and social media accounts before we ever release them to our Approved Guardians.
+In fact only 3% of people who request a kitten from us are able to get one.
+You’ll have plenty of time to watch the kittens develop.
+You can see them on our website and social media accounts.

 Be sure to stay updated on the scammer techniques by visiting this web page.
 I keep it updated as I see new scam methods being presented.
 I learn about them from victims who finally discover the “real me” and explain what happened to them.
 It makes me so mad, but unfortunately, Facebook does nothing about it.
 They get reported by numerous people and they say that the account is not violating any community guidelines.

-Hopefully, they’ll realize what people are doing and make some new rules to protect their users from being a victim of a scam.
+I hope they’ll realize what people are doing.
+They should make some new rules.
+This will protect their users from falling victim to a scam.

 Don’t Get Scammed!
 Watch This Entire Video